-National Book Week is a very successful reading campaign run by the South African Book Development Council (SABDC) in partnership with the Department Of Arts and Culture.
+National Book Week is a the most recognized reading promotion campaign in South Africa.
+It is implemented by the South African Book Development Council (SABDC) in partnership with the Department Of Arts and Culture.
 National Book Week was initiated in 2010.
-It aims to mitigate the findings the 2007 study that revealed that only 14% of South Africans read books and over half of South African households (51%) do not have a single leisure reading book.
+It aims to mitigate the findings of a 2006 study, repeated in 2016.
+The studies, when compared, showed a disturbing increase in the number of households in South Africa that do not own a single leisure reading book.
+Fifty-one per cent in 2006 to Fifty-eight per cent in 2016.
+Only fourteen percent of the population are committed readers.
+This number has not changed over the decade.

 Furthermore, children who read are able to easily transcend hurdles often imposed by the low educational levels of their parents, their community’s economics or the political systems of their country.